NethServer/ns8-core/core/agent/README.md

 A running action step receives the **current working directory** value and its operating system process environment from the agent.
 This environment consists of

 - variables inherited from the agent environment (e.g. PATH, PYTHONPATH...)
-- variables loaded from the local filesystem (file `./environment`) and copied to the Redis DB, under the hash key `<AGENT_ID>/environment` (e.g. MODULE_ID, IMAGE_URL...)
+- variables loaded from the local filesystem (state file `./environment`) and copied to the Redis DB, under the hash key `<AGENT_ID>/environment` (e.g. MODULE_ID, IMAGE_URL...)
 - runtime agent vars: